IST-DASLab/dISTiller-micronet/README.md

 # Distiller MicroNet

-We have forked the [Distiller](https://github.com/NervanaSystems/distiller/tree/torch1.1-integration) repository for the NeurIPS 2019 MicroNet challenge
+This repository contains our solution for the NeurIPS 2019 MicroNet challenge.
+It includes a copy of the [Distiller](https://github.com/NervanaSystems/distiller/tree/torch1.1-integration) repository (it is copied instead of forked in order to keep the code private before submission time), as well as the final model and evaluation scripts.
+See below for setup instructions, model description and results in terms of competition's metrics.

 ## Setup